AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 The `sshd_config` file in the `/etc/ssh` folder on the server is the SSH server's primary configuration file.
 That is to say it is the file read by the `sshd` (SSH daemon) program whenever it is launched.
 The `sshd` program is the program that starts and runs the SSH server process; it is *the* SSH server part of your "SSH server machine."
 Tweaking the values of the various configuration directives in this file will change the behavior of your SSH server.
 We will be spending a great deal of this lab modifying the values in this file and ensuring that our changes have been applied.

 > :beginner: As you may know, when available on a given system, the `man` command can be used to look up details about command invocations.
 This same `man` command can also be used to look up information about configuration files.
 Section 5 of the manual is the typical place to store file format information, and so invoking `man sshd_config` or `man 5 sshd_config` will often show you a manual page that describes the format of the `sshd_config` file along with many, if not all, of its configuration directives.
 Unfortunately, [CentOS 7's Vagrant box does not include manual pages for SSH](https://bugs.centos.org/view.php?id=14633), but most other systems do.
-Try `man sshd_config` on the Ubuntu Xenial virtual machine, for example.
+Try `man sshd_config` on the Ubuntu Bionic virtual machine, for example.
 >
 > :beginner: You may have noticed the `ssh_config` file.
 Not to be confused with the `sshd_config` file, this is the system-wide configuration file for the `ssh` client program.
 We will have a closer look at this file when we explore our SSH client's environment.
 So, for now, simply take care not to confuse the SSH daemon's configuration file (`sshd_config`) with the SSH client program's configuration file (`ssh_config`).
 Both files exist on the same machine since a single machine might be running both an SSH client and an SSH server at the same time.